Jackie Chan: I AM Green Hero

 — Jackie Chan

-As our interview comes to a close, Chan is led to a Q & A with some local children keen to show off their Kung Fu moves.
-As I watch, I can’t help but sense his exhaustion at the expectation that he be the Jackie Chan action hero persona, he’s renowned for.
+As our interview draws to a close, Chan is led to a Q&A with some local children eager to show off their Kung Fu moves.
+Watching him, I can’t help but sense his weariness with the expectation to perform his iconic Jackie Chan action hero persona.

-Perhaps, this new evolution of Jackie Chan as a conscious ‘Green hero’ is a good example of what’s possible for influencers, in this age of trending authenticity that we find ourselves in.
+Perhaps this new evolution of Jackie Chan as a conscious ‘Green Hero’ is a perfect example of what’s possible for influencers in an age where trending authenticity is what truly resonates with the world.

 Jackie Chan’s Green Heroes aired as a documentary episode on National Geographic.
 Chan’s exhibition at The Leonardo Museum continues until April 28th.